STEAM education is an acronym for the fields of study in the areas of science, technology, engineering, art, and mathematics.

-Students well versed in STEM are presently prominent on the public education agenda of the United States.
+Students well versed in STEAM are presently prominent on the public education agenda of the United States.
 The teaching strategies are inquiry based, discovery learning oriented, preferring interactive, hands-on activities and student directed presentations.

 For example, the following is a Sample Standard